pwFoo/Mastodon-OAuth-Documentation/README.md

 ### Server Responded with Authorization Code

-OAuth requires the Authorization Code to expire.
-It recommends 10 minutes.
+Authorization Code are required to expire.
+On Mastodon/Doorkeeper the default is 10 minutes (the amount OAuth 2 recommends).

 Your app must not reuse one.
 Reusing an authorization code will cause the server to deny your request, but could also cause the server to revoke tokens previously issued using that authorization code.